Solid progress made, more to come

 Funding for ambulatory surgery centre (Phase III) at CVH — DONE!

-The funding was announced on August 23, 2011.
-Now we will build the facility as Credit Valley Hospital Phase III.
-The new capital project includes funding for the ambulatory surgery centre, and much more.
-The facility begins construction in 2015.
+The funding for the project, re-named Phase III, was announced on August 23, 2011.
+The new patient care facility at Credit Valley Hospital is substantially complete.
+It includes the ambulatory surgery centre, an expanded emergency department, better ambulance facilities and much more.
 Click for more detail.

 A new GO Train station at Lisgar — DONE!